CodeMouse92/no-monster-minecraft/README.md

 These are non-monster nether mobs; there are safe ways of interacting with these.

-* Piglins
 * Zombified Piglins

 Control with the group rule `spawnNetherMobs`.

-### Nether Hostiles

-These are hostile nether mobs that don't quite classify as monsters.

-* Hoglins

-Control with the group rule `spawnNetherHostiles`.

 ### Nether Monsters